Guardians and Guides of the Inner Wild

 About the Process

-The visual style references antique etchings, and the emotional tone draws from personal narrative, myth, and intuitive connection.
-The images are shaped by years of working with porcelain and by a lifelong interest in fairytails and myths.
+The visual style references antique etchings, and the emotional tone draws from personal narrative, memory, and immersion in nature.